ZoneIn Privacy Policy

 1. Scope of this policy

 This policy covers the ZoneIn iOS app and the app extensions that support its Screen Time functionality.
-It also includes a separate, short section for tryzonein.com, because the companion website has its own analytics and logging practices that are separate from the app.
+It also includes a short section for tryzonein.com, because the companion website has its own analytics and logging practices that are separate from the app.

 2. Who we are